-Dr. Caroline Andrew is a physician at Hospital for Special Surgery, directing a medical weight management program.
-She is also an assistant professor of medicine at Weill Cornell Medical College.
-She is board certified in internal medicine and fellowship trained in obesity medicine.
+Dr. Caroline Andrew is the Director of Medical Weight Management at HSS and an assistant professor of medicine at Weill Cornell Medical College.
+She is board certified in internal medicine, obesity medicine, and lifestyle medicine.

 Dr. Andrew has published in peer reviewed journals and presented at national conferences on the topic of obesity.